What is Cardiac Catheterization?

 This is a common question and one that is difficult to answer.
 Some doctors have either never trained to do the procedure, or are reluctant to change their established practice.
 If transradial cardiac catheterization is safer for the patient and associated with fewer complications, the physicians of First Coast Heart and Vascular Center believe it should be an option for every patient if appropriate.

 Why come to First Coast Heart and Vascular Center?

 Patients at First Coast Heart and Vascular Center are cared for by a multi-disciplinary team of board certified general and interventional cardiologists alongside electrophysiologists who work together to formulate individualized treatment plans based on each patient’s specific needs and disease stage.
 Our doctors have a dedicated team to consult on simple to complex cases of hypertension, heart failure, atrial fibrillation, coronary artery disease, heart valve disease, vascular diseases, leg ulcers, leg pain, vein diseases (varicose veins), leg swelling, carotid disease, mesenteric and renal artery diseases.

 For more information call our main office number (904) 423-0010 for all of our 8 locations.
 We see patients at most hospitals in Duval, Clay, St. Johns and Flagler Counties.

-Our team of doctors, L. Van Crisco, Vincent Caracciolo, Dinesh Pubbi, Kevin Hayes, David Grech, Neil Sanghvi and Mina Jacob work in collaboration with the best area cardiac surgeons for your best results.
+Our team of doctors, L. Van Crisco, Vincent Caracciolo, Dinesh Pubbi, Kevin Hayes, David Grech, Neil Sanghvi and Christopher Edwards work in collaboration with the best area cardiac surgeons for your best results.